 Beginning Track Layout

-When a child gets their first electric train set, the next thing they want is more track.
+When a child gets his or her first electric train set, the next thing he or she wants is more track.
 The basic oval of track that comes with a train set can be boring.
 Your child has probably already been building more elaborate layouts in Brio or Thomas wooden tracks.
-Limiting them to an oval will be frustrating, so invest in some additional track pieces soon after giving your child a train set.
+Limiting him or her to an oval will be frustrating, so invest in some additional track pieces soon after giving your child a train set.

 06 of 11

-Without turnouts, your child's layouts will be continuous loops. up front does not mean that they are stuck with an oval.
+Without turnouts, your child's layouts will be continuous loops.
+This means they are stuck with an oval.
 There are a number of types of continuous loops you can teach them to build: twice around, dogbones, folded dogbones, and so on.
-There should be enough variety to hold a child's interest while they are mastering their throttle control and track placement skills.
+There should be enough variety to hold a child's interest while they are mastering his or her throttle control and track placement skills.

 07 of 11